thinknimble/tn-models-fp/README.md

 ## `createApiUtils`

 Before using this please see [`createCustomServiceCall.standAlone`](#createcustomservicecall)

+This is mostly an internal function and we would recommend using custom calls that have this util included under the hood.
+If custom calls don't suit your need then this is exported for your convenience

 This util allows to create the utils independently without the need of creating the api.